ImHungryHi/ways_to_sort/README.md

 ### HashMap contents
 `
-"All mimsy were the borooves and the mome raths outgrabe." => 1, "Oops" => -1
+"All mimsy were the borogoves and the mome raths outgrabe." => 1, "Oops" => -1
 `

 ### Result
 `
-[ORIGIN +1] [All mimsy were the borooves and the mome raths outgrabe.]
+[ORIGIN +1] [All mimsy were the borogoves and the mome raths outgrabe.]
 [TARGET +1] [Oops]
 `